 New restrictions & implications

-Lockdowns and Covid-19 restrictions don’t make our work any easier, but they do increase the need of those we are helping.
+Covid-19 restrictions don’t make our work any easier, but they do increase the needs of those we are helping.
 It is vital to respect these measures in order to protect ourselves and others, but please do not let them prevent you from getting involved.

 - Full PPE will be provided.

-Following the UK lockdown starting on November 5th, volunteers are permitted to continue helping those in need, as long as this is being done in accordance with social distancing measures.
-New National Restrictions from 5 November – GOV.UK
+Regardless of the local Tier, volunteers are permitted to continue helping those in need, as long as this is being done in accordance with social distancing measures.
+(Local restriction tiers: what you need to know)

 Your Regional Lead can send you proof of your involvement with Care4Calais upon request.
 Please wear a mask at all times and sanitise hands/equipment regularly.

 Overall, please do prioritise your own safety and that of those you are helping, but remember that for those of you who are able to get involved, you can make a bigger difference than ever.
 We will support you as much as we can.